Normanville (SA), SA

 Where is Normanville (SA)?

-Normanville (SA) is a suburb of South Australia, Australia.
+Normanville (SA) is a suburb of South Australia, Australia, in the Yankalilla local government area.

 What is the population of Normanville (SA)?